MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-deploy-in-azure-virtual-network.md

   ![Screenshot that shows the service runtime.](./media/spring-cloud-v-net-injection/service-runtime-resource-group.png)

-The resource group named as **ap-app_{service instance name}_{service instance region}** contains network resources for your Spring Boot microservice applications of the service instance.
+The resource group named as **ap-app_{service instance name}_{service instance region}** contains network resources for your Spring applications of the service instance.

   ![Screenshot that shows apps resource group.](./media/spring-cloud-v-net-injection/apps-resource-group.png)